 Larry J. Weckwerth was born and raised in Minnesota.
 He received a Bachelor of Science degree in Speech Pathology and Audiology from Moorhead State University (Minnesota) in 1975.
 His abiding love of church music prompted him to further his studies at Valparaiso University (Indiana) where he received a Master of Arts degree in 1981.
 His studies have included work with organists Dr. Philip Gehring, Dr. William Eifrig, John Scott (St. Thomas - New York; d.
 2015), the German organist and composer, Jan Bender (d.
 1994), and the noted English conductor and composer, John Rutter.
 Larry has lived in Winnipeg since 1976 and has served as music director at Augustine United Church, Messiah Lutheran Church and Christ Lutheran Church.
 He further pursued his love of music as a music educator at École Laura Secord School in the Winnipeg School Division No. 1 where he taught elementary music and conducted handbell choirs and a choral ensemble of 200 voices.
 In 2011 he was presented with the Michael J. Proudfoot Award “in recognition of a conductor exemplifying a passion for excellence in choral work”.
 He continues to be involved in the local music community as rehearsal conductor for the Winnipeg Boys Choir.
 Larry retired from the Winnipeg School Division in 2013.

 Born and raised in Germany, Albert grew up in a musically loving family.
-Beside everyday singing, every child in the family had to learn to play an instrument.
-And so it was that Albert started to take violin lessons at the age of six.
+He started to take violin lessons at the age of 6.
 In 2004, he and his family moved to Kleefeld, Manitoba.
 In 2009, Albert graduated from University of Manitoba with a Bachelor of Music and Bachelor of Education with Distinction.
-Albert has enjoyed many successes as a violinist, some of which include 1st prize trophies at “Jugendmusiziert” and participation in numerous masterclasses in Germany, and 1st Prize winner of the Concerto Competition and the Genser Competition at the University of Manitoba's Faculty of Music.
-He also teaches private violin lessons at his home studio and was the adjudicator of string classes at the 2019 Lakehead Festival of Music and the Arts.
+Albert has enjoyed many successes as a violinist, some of which include 1st prize trophies at “Jugendmusiziert” in Germany, participated in numerous Masterclasses, was the 1st Prize winner of the Concerto Competition and the Genser Competiton at the Faculty of Music (University of Manitoba).
+He also teaches private violin lessons at his home study.

-Albert is married to his lovely wife Elly and together they have four children, David, Benjamin and Timothy and Heidi.
+Albert is married to his lovely wife Elly and together, they have 5 children, David, Benjamin, Timothy, Heidi, and Jasha.